knative-extensions/eventing-rabbitmq/test/e2e/README.md

+The following assumes some knowledge on running Knative tests.
+If this is your first time, see the [Knative Eventing](https://github.com/knative/eventing/blob/main/test/README.md) test documention first before continuing.

 # Running the Tests

-Before you can run the tests, you need to export the namespace of your Knative Eventing installation:
+Make sure you export the namespace of your Knative Eventing installation:
 `export SYSTEM_NAMESPACE=knative-eventing`

-To run the whole suite of tests:
+Then you can run the whole suite of tests:
 `go test -v -race -count=1 -tags=e2e ./test/e2e`

 To run a specific test:
 `go test -v -race -count=1 -tags=e2e -run=NAME_OF_TEST ./test/e2e`

 ## Debugging a Failed Test